PLUGGED IN, DIALED IN: 2023 KIA SPORTAGE PHEV EXPANDS THE BREADTH OF KIA ELECTRIFIED SUVS

 Feb 08, 2022, 12:00 ET

 IRVINE, Calif., Feb.
-8, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Today, Kia unveiled the 2023 Sportage PHEV, the latest electrified model to join the lineup of award-winning SUVs.
+8, 2022 /PRNewswire/ -- Today, Kia unveiled the 2023 Sportage PHEV, the latest electrified model to join the lineup of award-winning SUVs.
 Building upon the foundation laid by the Sportage HEV, the turbocharged Sportage PHEV offers outstanding efficiency, with a 13.8-kWh battery and targeted all-electric range (AER) of 32 miles1.

 "The first Sportage PHEV to be introduced in the U.S. demonstrates that Kia is listening to our consumers who are asking for electrified solutions and super-efficient powertrains, and Sportage delivers on that promise in a sophisticated, refined package," said Sean Yoon, president and CEO, Kia America and Kia North America.
 "As Kia continues to implement our Plan S strategy and push toward carbon neutrality, models like Sportage PHEV are paving the way."